 A person without faith is like a fish without a bicycle.
 People believe in many things, not all of which are justified, to say the least.
 Some people believe that vaccines (against Covid-19, or in general) are something to be fought against, even if it endangers themselves and others.
 While such probably cannot be prevented from believing in this new faith, the question is whether their freedom of faith obligates employers as well?
-Does an employer whose unvaccinated employee has fallen ill (or gone into lockdown) obligated to pay sick days or wages in respect of these days even though they wouldn’t have paid had the employees taken vacation days?
+Is an employer whose unvaccinated employee has fallen ill (or gone into lockdown) obligated to pay sick days or wages in respect of these days even though the same employee wouldn’t have been paid had the employees taken vacation days?

 In a case that reached the Tel Aviv Labor Court in March, 2021, the Court held that an employer may require the employee to disclose whether he has been vaccinated and may also demand from him to perform Covid-19 tests frequently, as long as he has not been vaccinated.
 The Jerusalem Labor Court held in early July, 2021, that an employee cannot be required to be vaccinated as a condition for returning from forced leave, but towards the end of July a holding was given in the Tel Aviv Labor Court that an employer may put an employee on forced leave if he refuses to be vaccinated or checked, when the clients of the employer demanded that the employee will not work if he is not vaccinated.